 Today’s reading is from the Book of Linus, chapter 12, verses 34–41:

-- 34 And it shall come to pass, in the day when thou comest unto thy new homeland, where the snow falleth upon the ground as the manna once appeared in the wilderness,
+- 34 And it shall come to pass, in the day when thou comest unto thy new homeland, where the snow falleth upon the ground in like fashion as the manna did appear in the wilderness aforetimes,

 - 35 That thou shalt prepare from the newly fallen snow three large boulders, according to the measure of the split rocks that thou didst find in the mountains.
 Of three different sizes shalt thou prepare them, all of the same material and of the same roundness.

-- 36 Thou shalt place the largest of the snow boulders directly on the snow-covered earth, according as God the Father is the creator of the earth and the heavens, the sea and the dry land.
+- 36 Thou shalt place the largest of the snow boulders directly on the snow-covered earth, according as God is the maker of the earth and the heavens, the sea and the dry land.

-- 37 Thou shalt place the next largest snow boulder atop the largest, according as God the Son is the only begotten of the Father and did live his life on the earth in obedience to the Father.
-Thou shalt place the third snow boulder atop the other two, according as the Holy Ghost proceedeth from the Father and the Son (unless thou belongest to the Eastern Church).
+- 37 Thou shalt place the next largest snow boulder atop the largest, according as God the Son is the only-begotten of the Father and did live his life on the earth in obedience to the Father.
+Thou shalt place the third snow boulder atop the other two, according as the Holy Ghost proceedeth from the Father and the Son (unless thou dost belong to the Eastern Church).

 - 38 Thou shalt take of the earth and of the fruit of the earth, of minerals and of vegetables, to embellish the assemblage of snow boulders; with rock and branch and food shalt thou embellish it.
 Thou shalt form it into a form resembling the image and likeness of man.

 - 39 Thou shalt take unto thyself garments wherewith to clothe the image; headdress and neck bindings shalt thou apply unto it; and thus shalt thou strive to perfect its resemblance to the inhabitants of the land wherein thou dwellest, recalling that in like semblance unto this did thy Lord visit men and women of earth for their deliverance.